lsst/shapelet/doc/lsst.shapelet/index.rst

 lsst.shapelet
 #############

-Paragraph that describes what this Python module does and links to related modules and frameworks.

-.. .. _lsst.shapelet-using:
+This Python module provides for Gauss-Hermite and Gauss-Laguerre functions for use with the LSST Data Management pipeline.

 Using lsst.shapelet
 ===================

-toctree linking to topics related to using the module's APIs.

 .. toctree::
    :maxdepth: 1